ibiza240/MTGAHelper-Windows-Client/README.md

 ### Troubleshooting

-If you start the tracker and nothing happens, it's probably because you don't have the .NET Core 3.0 framework installed.
-Please try installing it before re-launching the tracker, to see if it fixes the problem.
+If you start the tracker and nothing happens, it's probably because the program cannot find the .NET Core 3.0 framework described above.
+Check in your installed applications if you have [this installed](https://i.imgur.com/YUQXHY6.png).

-Another thing to check is that the following files are present in the `%AppData%/MTGAHelper` directory:
+Another thing to check is that the `appsettings.json` file is present in the `%AppData%/MTGAHelper` directory.
+This file should be automatically created after a successful installation of the tracker.

-    appsettings.json
-    data/dateFormats.json

-After a successful installation of the tracker, these should be created automatically.

 One last thing to try is to run the tracker from a command line window by running: